Power BI

 To view the Power BI assets in Catalog, navigate to Catalog and select the BI Tools tab.

-The Power BI assets are listed and organized by Name, source Type, Credential, Date, and Tags.
+The Power BI assets are listed and organized by Name, Type, Date, and Tags.
 To view more information about each asset, click on the row to open the details panel.

 BI Tool Assets and Sources